 - No plans to undergo bariatric surgery during the trial.

-- Normal fundoscopy at screening (without signs/symptoms of intracranial hypertension or diabetic retinopathy above stage 2 / moderate).
+- Fundoscopy at screening without signs/symptoms of intracranial hypertension or diabetic retinopathy above stage 2 / moderate or above or any other retinal disease contraindicated to growth hormone therapy.
 For subjects with a diagnosis of diabetes mellitus at screening, this must be documented with a fundus photograph.

 - Able and willing to provide a written informed consent and authorization for protected health information (PHI) disclosure in accordance with Good Clinical Practice (GCP).